Former Education Sec. DeVos blasts Biden admin's 'many ties' to 'twisted and warped' critical race theory

 Critics slammed the Trump-era guidance, claiming that the changes to include live questioning could be traumatic for survivors and could make it harder for victims to come forward.

-DeVos responded to that criticism, telling Fox News that Democrats are "playing to left wing base and left wing allies."
+DeVos responded to that criticism, telling Fox News that Democrats are "playing to left-wing base and left-wing allies."
 She accused critics of failing to actually read the text of the Title IX due process protections, which she argues are "fair and balanced."

-She also added that it is hypocritical that Democrats defended Biden's due process rights when he was accused of sexual harassment on the campaign trail, but constantly deny the due process rights of students on campus.
+She also added that it is hypocritical that Democrats defended Biden's due process rights when he was accused of sexual harassment on the campaign trail, but constantly deny those rights to students on campus.

 CLICK HERE TO GET THE FOX NEWS APP